canonical/netbox/charm/docs/tutorial/getting-started.md

 ## Requirements

-- Juju 3 installed.
+- Juju 3 installed and bootstrapped to a MicroK8s controller.
+You can accomplish this process by using a Multipass VM as outlined in this guide: [Set up / Tear down your test environment](https://juju.is/docs/juju/set-up--tear-down-your-test-environment)
 - Juju controller that can create a model of type kubernetes.
 - Read/write access to a S3 compatible server with a bucket created.
 - Configuration compatible with the traefik-k8s charms.
 In the case of MicroK8S this can be achieved with the metallb addon.

 For more information about how to install Juju, see [Get started with Juju](https://juju.is/docs/olm/get-started-with-juju).

-## Setting up a Tutorial Model
+## Set up a Tutorial Model

-To manage resources effectively and to separate this tutorial’s workload from your usual work, we recommend creating a new model using the following command.
+To manage resources effectively and to separate this tutorial’s workload from your usual work, we create a new model using the following command.

 ```bash
 juju add-model netbox-tutorial
 ```

-## Deploy the NetBox charm
+## Deploy NetBox

-Deploy the NetBox charm, with all its mandatory requirements (PostgreSQL, Redis and S3).
+Deploy the NetBox charm, with all its mandatory requirements (PostgreSQL, Redis and S3) and with the ingress.

-### Deploy the charms:
+### Deploy the NetBox charm

 ```bash
 juju deploy netbox